 b) a couple of other issues hold priority.
 (If you want to download a free Audio Graphics-compiled data set of the August Webcast Metrics, go here

 .
-Subscribers, sit tight, your copy will be emailed in a few hours.)
+Receivers, sit tight, your copy will be emailed in a few hours.)

 Now, about those other items to discuss.
 We'll keep this as short as possible, offering that the genesis of this was posted at Radio Ink.
 I'm sure you've heard of the not-secret "secret meeting" at Radio Show 2012.
 Ed Ryan did an excellent job of sizing up this get-together